Zi0MIX/T6-GAUNTLET-MOD/README.md

 7. Solo - Kill 6 zombies with melee attacks / Coop - Kill 12 zombies total with melee attacks.
 8. Own Jugger-Nog by the end of the round.
 9. Only kill with MP-40.
-10. Crouch only.
+10. No jumping.
 11. Don't buy anything.
 12. Upgrade a staff.
-13. Survive round with super-sprinters.
+13. Move or lose points.
-14. No jumping.
+14. Survive round with super-sprinters.
 15. Activate all generators.
 16. Survive round with panzers.
 17. Solo - Dig up 7 piles / Coop - Dig up 2 piles.